-- A Patient Guide which includes information on the LIFESTENT[®] Vascular Stent System, peripheral artery occlusive disease, the implantation procedure and patient care following the implant. - · A Patient Implant Card that is used to record and disseminate information about the patient and the stent.
+- A Patient Guide which includes information on the LIFESTENT[®] SOLOTM Vascular Stent System, peripheral artery occlusive disease, the implantation procedure and patient care following the implant. - A Patient implant Card at the end of the IFU, that is used to record and disseminate information about the patient and the stent.